berinaniesh/ucf/README.md

 ```
 saves the file and runs the formatter on the files when pressing `<F5>`.

+## Upcoming feature

+A config file for ignoring specific file extensions.

 ## Contribute
 All patches are welcome.
 Fork the repo, make your changes and submit a pull request.